dreamking60/d3-start-to-finish-leanpub/manuscript/29 PRACTICAL Sort the countries.md

 # Practical: Sort the Countries

-In this practical we add code that sorts the countries according to the selected indicator.
-The indicator that determines the sort order is chosen using the menu at the top of the visualisation:
+In this practical you’ll add code that sorts the countries according to `state.selectedIndicator`.
+The sorting will be carried out **in the layout function** using Lodash’s `_.orderBy` method.
+Remember that `state.selectedIndicator` is updated whenever a menu item is clicked.

 {width: 75%}
 ![Energy Explorer menu](14b99904fd0c49ddbe35d100a23eede4.png)

-In this practical you’ll add code that sorts the countries according to `state.selectedIndicator`.
-The sorting will be carried out **in the layout function** using Lodash’s `_.orderBy` method.

-You’ll also add a feature whereby countries which have a **zero value (or no data) for the selected indicator will be hidden**.
+We also add a feature whereby countries which have a zero value (or no data) for the selected indicator will be hidden.
 This isn’t an essential feature but I think it’s a nice one to have.
 It’s also an opportunity to add a simple filter to Energy Explorer.
 For example, when Nuclear is selected you’ll see:

 ![When Nuclear is selected countries with no nuclear energy are filtered out](c28217c2aa67ca3db0355636f1e97163.png)